decred/decrediton/README.md

 moment.

-When starting decrediton in RPC (or "normal") mode, it automatically runs dcrd in the backgound to gather blockchain data.
+When starting decrediton in RPC (or "normal") mode, it automatically runs dcrd in the background to gather blockchain data.
 If you need to constantly restart decrediton, loading the node every time may be time consuming.

 In that case, it's helpful to run the dcrd node in a separate process and simply